-Whether you’re buying a garden bench, memorial bench, or a commemorative bench, you will want to be confident that you are getting a high quality product.
+Whether you’re buying a garden bench, commercial bench, or a celebration bench, you will want to be confident that you are getting a high quality product.
 There is nothing worse than buying something under the impression that it will last a lifetime, only to find that it starts to deteriorate after a few months.

 At Wealden Benches, we pride ourselves on only producing the highest quality products.
-We’ve been in business for over 15 years, meaning we have developed a great deal of industry knowledge, knowing which materials and processes to use to give consistently superior results.
+We’ve been in business for nearly 20 years, meaning we have developed a great deal of industry knowledge, knowing which materials and processes to use to give consistently superior results.